saiswetha20/web_development-internshala/README.md

 # web_development-internshala

+This repository consists of all the assignment projects that I've done in Internshala web development course.
-HTML-CSS project file
+* HTML-CSS project file
-BOOTSTRAP project file
+* BOOTSTRAP project file
-SQL project file
+* SQL project file
-PHP project file
+* PHP project file